-The lighting fixtures proposed include pole lights for the site and building-mounted wall sconce fixtures for the building.
+The lighting fixtures include pole lights for the site and building-mounted wall sconce fixtures for the building.
 The pole lights include cut-off luminaires.
-The height of the lamp posts is, however, not indicated on the DSP, and should be provided.
-A condition in the Recommendation section of this report would require that the information be provided prior to certificate approval.
+The height of the lamp posts, however, was not indicated on the DSP and shall, by condition of this approval, be provided.

-A dumpster enclosure is indicated in the southeast corner on the perimeter of the property.
+A dumpster enclosure is approved in the southeast corner on the perimeter of the property.
 A detail of the dumpster enclosure is provided on Sheet 5 of the plan set, which indicates that the dumpster enclosure will be constructed of brick veneer to match the building's architecture.
 The gates of the dumpster enclosure will be constructed of wood.